EcoOnline/eslint-config-dsb-vue/README.md

 This ESLint configuration comes with some fundamental assumptions:

-- vue.js and/or node environment
+- vue.js environment
-- browser and/or node environment
+- browser environment
-- parser: babel (used babel-eslint parser)

 Despite some assumptions, [you can easily overwrite, extend and unset rules and any other setting in your custom eslint config](https://eslint.org/docs/user-guide/configuring).